chase/vim-ansible-yaml/README.md

 If you define

-    let g:ansible_options = {'ignore_blank_lines': 1}
+    let g:ansible_options = {'ignore_blank_lines': 0}

-in your vimrc file, then the indent function will ignore blank lines when calculating the indent of the current line.
+in your vimrc file, then the indent function will remove all indent after a blank line.
+The default behavior is to ignore blank lines when calculating the indent of the current line.
 This is helpful if your style is to insert blank lines, as in

 ```
 tasks: